aloutfi/usda-dl/README.md

 This implementation was done in Python3 on iPython notebooks running in a Jupyter environment.
 Please consult the [Jupyter Lab Documentiaton](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) for instructions on how to install a Jupyter server onto your local machine.

+The server can be ran by running `jupyter lab` in your terminal window.

 #### Kernel installation

 Once the Jupyter server has been installed on your machine, you will need to create a virtual environment driven kernel to act as an interpreter for the project’s code.